We Are What We Are (2010 film): Plot

-At a shopping mall, a father suddenly dies on the sidewalk.
+At a shopping mall, a man suddenly dies on the sidewalk.
 At home, his family is wondering what has become of him.
 Dad is a watchmaker who repairs watches at the street market, and the family's sole means of support.

 As Dad has not appeared for the day's work, Alfredo and Julián head to the market.
 Julián gets into a fight with a customer who claims that his watch is three weeks overdue.
 The woman who runs the market appears and tells the boys to get out; the rent for their booth at the market is three weeks in arrears.

 When the boys arrive at home, their sister Sabina enters in a state of shock and announces that their father has died.
 Their mother, Patricia, locks herself in her room; the children wonder who is going to provide for the family now—specifically, their meals: this family performs cannibalistic rituals.

 In a morgue, Tito the coroner and the director of the funeral home bring in Octavio and Owen, two police detectives.
 The coroner shows them a finger in a jar: it was pulled from Dad's stomach.
 The detectives are asked to solve this cold case.
 Initially, they resist, but as the film continues, they become more interested in the fame that will come with solving it.

 Alfredo and Julián attempt to kidnap a homeless child from under a bridge, but are chased off by the other children.
 Next, they attempt to kidnap a prostitute, who also resists; Julián punches and stuffs her into the back seat of their car.

 Back at home, the boys tie the prostitute to the kitchen table.
 Patricia comes in and beats the woman to death with a shovel, claiming that Alfredo does not know what he is doing, and that prostitutes are not appropriate for the ritual.
 Alfredo runs out while Julián and Sabina wrap the dead woman in a sheet.
 Julián and Patricia take the prostitute back to the corner where the boys picked her up and dump her in front of the other street workers.
 Patricia tells the women to leave her sons alone.
 The prostitutes report the incident to detectives Octavio and Owen.